themejunkie/recent-posts-widget-extended/readme.txt

 = How to filter the post excerpt? =
 Post excerpt now comes with filter to easily dev to change/customize it. `apply_filters( 'rpwe_excerpt', get_the_excerpt() )`

-= Thumbnail size option not working properly =
-Yes, this is because the plugin uses `the_post_thumbnail` custom sizes and not uses `add_image_size` function, [more information](http://codex.wordpress.org/Function_Reference/the_post_thumbnail).
-At the moment I have no idea how to fix this issue.

 = Ordering not working! =
 Did you installed any Post or Post Type Order?
 Please try to deactivate it and try again the ordering. [(related question)](http://wordpress.org/support/topic/ordering-set-to-descending-not-working)